 Share your favourite images of Scottish pubs

-You’ll also find our Craigwell Cottage Pinterest board about Edinburgh Pubs.
+You’ll find our Craigwell Cottage Pinterest board about Edinburgh Pubs.

 Have you a favourite Edinburgh pub you’ve discovered while visiting Edinburgh?
 Do let us know in the comments below.
 We’re always on the look-out for the best places to send guests who are staying at Craigwell Cottage.